qmphan/smartcontact-app.github.io/pages/Call center parameters/Call-qualification.md

 ## Create Call qualification

-This function creates a customer sorting list.
-This function will appear during the call and allows the operator to perform a call assessment.
+This feature is used to create a Call Qualification List that facilitates the work of agents.
+Once the call qualification list has been programmed, it appears at the end of a call (if the administrator has set this option) and allows the agent to qualify the call with a few clicks.

+To set up call qualification, click on "Call center parameters" in the "Call Center" block.
+Then click on "Call Qualifications" in the drop-down list that appears.

 The Call qualification list is displayed as follows::
 ![Call qualification](/images/qualification-list.png)

-Create a new Call qualification click on the "Create" button showing the newly created window:
+Then click on the button "Create" at the top right of the "Work Window".
+The Call Qualification settings are displayed on the right side of the "Work Window":
 ![Call qualification](/images/qualification-create.png)

 Information: